lawrencek52/vscode-infineon-psoc6-openocd/README.md

 ```

 Now start the program by pressing the “play” icon in the top center of
 the VSCode window.
-The tio will display the output from the sample
+The tio window will display the output from the sample
 program, this is what I see:

 ```
 lawrence@Ubuntu22:\~/Documents/bluetooth\_observer$ tio /dev/ttyACM0
 [tio 12:13:42] tio v1.32
 [tio 12:13:42] Press ctrl-t q to quit
 [tio 12:13:42] Connected